 In Vulture magazine, art critic Jerry Saltz (not an old master expert) colorfully described the painting as “a dreamed-up version of a missing da Vinci.”
 He claimed it was “inert, varnished, lurid,” and that it looked “simultaneously new and old.”
 He also believes the work was “flat” and lacked Leonardo’s compositional dynamism.

 Dr. Carmen Bambach, the author of a 2019 for volume study on Leonardo, says that there were, at most, only “small re-touchings” by the master himself.
 She believes Salvator Mundi was mostly painted by Leonardo’s assistant, Giovanni Antonio Boltraffio.
 In her opinion, the painting “was not a good investment.”

-Anticipating the Louvre exhibition last October, another expert on Leonardo’s paintings, Jacques Franck, sent letters to French president, Emmanuel Macron.
+Anticipating the Louvre exhibition in October 2019, another expert on Leonardo’s paintings, Jacques Franck, sent letters to French president, Emmanuel Macron.
 He raised doubts about the attribution and wanted the painting properly designated.

 According to rumors, there was a schism between Louvre experts on how to attribute the paintings.
 But, most likely, the Louvre planned to label Salvator Mundi as “the work of Leonardo’s studio,” not an autograph original.
 That would’ve cause the painting’s value to plummet to as low as $1.5 million, an ignominious and embarrassing fate.